magento/devdocs/src/upgrade-compatibility-tool/run.md

 {:.bs-callout-info}
 The `<dir>` value is the directory where your {{site.data.var.ee}} instance is located.

-The `upgrade:check` command runs the Upgrade Compatibility Tool and checks an {{site.data.var.ee}} customized instance against a specific version by analyzing all modules installed in it.
+The `upgrade:check` command runs the {{site.data.var.uct}} and checks an {{site.data.var.ee}} customized instance against a specific version by analyzing all modules installed in it.
 It returns a list of errors and warnings that must be addressed before upgrading to the latest version of {{site.data.var.ee}}.

 {:.bs-callout-warning}
 Execute only when the project root (or main) directory is provided.